KCL-BMEIS/OOP/week6B.md

 When used as regular variables:
 - object are constructed when declared
 - destroyed when they go [out of scope](https://www.geeksforgeeks.org/scope-of-variables-in-c/)
-  - normally, this is the end of the enclosing block or function
+  - normally, this corresponds to the end of the enclosing block or function

 --

-**Importantly, objects will be destroyed in reverse construction order**
+**Importantly, objects will be destroyed in *reverse construction* order**
 - in our case, `tip` was constructed first, so is guaranteed to be destroyed last